 Dental bridges are an excellent, semi-permanent solution for individuals who are missing one or more of their natural teeth.
 These structures are synthetic teeth that are sculpted to match the originals and are connected to one another and the remaining teeth using a sturdy framework of wires or porcelain.
 The bridge is, therefore, “bonded” to the surrounding teeth and held in place so that it doesn’t fall out during regular use.

 Opting for a dental bridge comes with numerous benefits.
 One of the most significant is that the bridge allows patients to continue to eat, chew, and speak normally without having to worry about removing appliances like dentures.
 The bridge also helps maintain overall gum and jawbone health because it prevents the remaining teeth from shifting out of alignment and ensures the jawbone gets the workout it needs to remain healthy and strong.

 There are multiple types of bridges, including traditional, cantilever, Maryland, and implant-supported.
 The first three methods require existing natural teeth to be present to hold the bridge in place and fill a gap created by lost teeth.
 Implant-supported bridges, on the other hand, feature implants that are installed directly into the jawbone.
 The bridge can then be attached to the implants and held securely in place.

 Understand the types of dental bridges in Heath and the one that will be best for you by scheduling an appointment with a dentist near you practicing at Arc 32 Family Dentistry.

 If a dental bridge sounds right for you, don’t hesitate to make an appointment today with Arc 32 Family Dentistry.
 Call now to schedule an appointment and preserve your oral health and wellness.
-We serve the Rockwall, TX area.
-You can also visit us for dental bridges near Rockwall area.
+We serve the dentist in Rockwall, TX.
+You can also visit us for dental bridges near the Rockwall area.